-Vulnerability assessment
+2.20 Vulnerability assessment

 Vulnerability assessment identifies who and what is exposed and sensitive to change.
 A vulnerability assessment starts by considering the factors that make people or the environment susceptible to harm, i.e. access to natural and financial resources; ability to self-protect; support networks and so on.
-(E. Tompkins et al., 2005)
+(Tompkins, E. et al., 2005)

-3. Other adaptation-related terms and their definitions
+3. Other Adaptation-related Terms

-This section presents other terms and definitions that are listed in IPCC reports, UNFCCC documents and other literature..
-They are either less controversial or do not have a wide range of definitions and were considered to be of less important for this paper.
+This section presents other terms and definitions that are listed in IPCC reports, UNFCCC documents and other literature.
+They are either less controversial or do not have a wide range of definitions and were considered to be of less importance for this paper.
 The paper does not analyse these terms and presents them here for completeness.
 The paper does not attempt to collect all terms that are used in the adaptation context.